geomogo/Analytics_Data_Science/README.md

 The company has just completed a large testing study for different product prototypes.
 Can you use this data to build a model that predicts product failures?
 For more info see [here](https://www.kaggle.com/competitions/tabular-playground-series-aug-2022/overview/description)

 ## Store Sales Time Series Forecast

+Forecasts aren’t just for meteorologists.
+Governments forecast economic growth.
+Scientists attempt to predict the future population.
+And businesses forecast product demand—a common task of professional data scientists.
+Forecasts are especially relevant to brick-and-mortar grocery stores, which must dance delicately with how much inventory to buy.
+Predict a little over, and grocers are stuck with overstocked, perishable goods.
+Guess a little under, and popular items quickly sell out, leading to lost revenue and upset customers.
+More accurate forecasting, thanks to machine learning, could help ensure retailers please customers by having just enough of the right products at the right time.

+Current subjective forecasting methods for retail have little data to back them up and are unlikely to be automated.
+The problem becomes even more complex as retailers add new locations with unique needs, new products, ever-transitioning seasonal tastes, and unpredictable product marketing.
+For more info see [here](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/overview)